 Treason is related and similar to several crimes.
 More than one criminal statute can apply to the same conduct, meaning that something falling short of treason may constitute another offense.

 Misprision of treason.
-This crime involves someone knowing a person has committed an act of treason, failing to report it to a proper authority, and taking some action to conceal it.
+This crime involves someone knowing a person has committed an act of treason, failing to report it to the proper authority, and taking some action to conceal it.
 (For a detailed discussion of a related topic, see Misprision of Felony.)

 Espionage.
 Espionage is obtaining classified information pertaining to national defense for use by a foreign nation.
 If the defendant aids a U.S. ally, treason can't be the charge but espionage can.
 For instance, Ethel and Julius Rosenberg were charged with espionage rather than treason for trying to pass atomic secrets to the Soviet Union during World War II.

 Terrorism.
 Treason and terrorism differ in that anyone (not just nationals) can commit the crime of terrorism and terrorism doesn't require that the United States be at war.
 (There are, however, similarities between treason and terrorism-related offenses—for instance, statutes criminalize providing material support to and harboring terrorists, among other actions.)
 To learn more, see Terrorist Threats.

 Conspiracy to levy war.
 This precursor to treason doesn't require that people be assembled and ready to use force.